ChampionsDev/Champions/README.md

 4. Each new individual feature should be squashed into a single commit, so we can easily rollback code that causes errors

 ##Documentation
-See the javadocs at [Legends JavaDocs](http://jd.yoshigenius.com/apidocs/legends/) and the usage docs at the wiki: [Legends Wiki](https://github.com/Legends-Dev/Legends-Core/wiki)
+See the javadocs at [Champions JavaDocs](http://jd.yoshigenius.com/apidocs/champions/) and the usage docs at the wiki: [Champions Wiki](https://github.com/ChampionsDev/Champions/wiki)

 Note: The links above may change at any time, but forwards will hopefully be set up.